-4.1.3 Potential Limits to Navigation
+4.1.3.
+Potential Limits to Navigation

-Turns and bends within the navigation channel have been an area of concern to vessel pilots in the Wilmington Harbor since the 38-ft project was completed.
-The 96 Act Project addressed some of these concerns but the introduction of containerization has led to the introduction of longer and wider vessels.
+Turns and bends within the navigation channel have been an area of concern to pilots in the Wilmington Harbor since the 38-ft project was completed.
+The Wilmington Harbor '96 Act Project addressed some of these concerns, but the increase in the average containers size has led to the introduction of longer and wider vessels.
 Identified issues include:

 - Shoaling on the east side of the navigation channel at Bald Head Island and the resultant reduced width is problematic to navigation under typical wind and tide conditions.
 This shoaling places vessels on the less advantageous side of the channel to navigate the bend within the Smith Island Channel reach.
 In order to avoid the shoaling in Baldhead Shoal Channel Reach 1, vessels are required to decrease speeds to navigate the S-shaped useable channel.
-Current vessel restrictions are for a 38-ft "anytime" draft (State Port Pilots; USACE communication, Feb 2011). - The turn at Battery Island is problematic for certain (950 ft by 106 ft and 965 ft by 106 ft) container vessels under specific wind and tide conditions. - Vessels are being forced to delay their transit and await favorable tide conditions in order to serve the harbor.
+Current vessel restrictions are for a 38 foot "anytime" draft (State Port Pilots; USACE communication, Feb 2011). - The turn at Battery Island is problematic for certain (950 feet by 106 feet, and 965 feet by 106 feet) container vessels under specific wind and tide conditions. - Vessels are being forced to delay their transit and await favorable tide conditions in order to serve the harbor.
 These delays are expensive and result in increased transportation costs.
 Certain vessels are also subject to draft restrictions as a result of this turn.
-Contributing factors, including ship handling characteristics and size, channel configuration, tide conditions, and inbound or outbound transit operation could influence safe maneuvering of these ships through the channel. - Current Anchorage Basin dimensions are not adequate to properly accommodate turning of some of the larger container vessels currently calling at the North Carolina State Ports Authority.
+Contributing factors, including ship handling characteristics and size, channel configuration, tide conditions, and inbound or outbound transit operation could influence safe maneuvering of these ships through the channel. - Current Anchorage Basin dimensions may be adequate to properly accommodate turning of some of the larger container vessels currently calling at the North Carolina State Ports Authority.
 Concerns regarding current Anchorage Basin dimensions have been expressed by the North Carolina States Ports Authority and the shipping industry.
 Currently vessels are being turned on high tides, executing turning more slowly than normal, and requiring extra tug assistance to perform turning maneuvers.